howbizarre/vue-express-multiple-files-upload/README.md

 This is a straightforward way to use Vue 3 as front-end and Express as the back-end to upload multiple files to a folder on the server.

+The project depends on [multer](https://www.npmjs.com/package/multer) to handle the upload.

+You should have some experience with Vue 3, Express, and Node 'cos this is not a tutorial.

-Open from the project folder in  VS Code.
+Open the project folder in VS Code.
 Split the terminal by two and run the following commands in each terminal:

 ```bash
 npm run server